-“He wouldn’t let me go anywhere, so I was like ‘F-this I am going to stay at home and work.’”
+“He wouldn’t let me go anywhere, so I was like ‘f-this I am going to stay at home and work.’”

 Sohini started working at the same daycare her mother had worked at years earlier.

-About three years later, the guy she was dating at the time said he wouldn’t talk to her if she didn’t apply to college again.
+About three years later, the guy she dated at the time said he wouldn’t talk to her if she didn’t apply to college again.
 He wasn’t joking, and she knew he was right.
 Sohini thought about how her parents didn’t have more than high school education, and she knew she could succeed at the college level.
 Sohini started taking classes at the University of Georgia to become a teacher; then, she decided she wanted to work more in curriculum development focused on adult education.

 “I could not find a job related to my career for the longest time.
 I’ve never found a real opportunity where I can get paid to help adults learn.”

 After graduating, Sohini started writing training materials for companies and has been doing that for more than a decade.
 She still dreams of putting her degree to use, working with non-profit groups, and helping homeless adults learn a skill.

 To graduate from the U of G, Sohini needed to take an economics class.
 Michael, a Georgia-native, was regularly sitting next to her.
 Sohini always wrote down everything the professor said, while Michael, who was confident in the subject, was skipping class and not taking notes when he was there.
 He eventually asked to look at her notes.